 Theft is a common occurrence on college campuses.
-Often, this is due to the fact that theft is a crime of opportunity.
-Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with effortless opportunities.
-Occupants of the residence halls often feel a sense of security and home atmosphere and become too trusting of their peers, while others leave classrooms and laboratories unlocked when not occupied for short periods of time.
+Often, this is due to the fact that theft is often seen as a crime of opportunity.
+Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with a multitude of opportunities.
+Occupants of the residence halls often feel a sense of security and home atmosphere and become too trusting of their peers, while other leave classrooms and laboratories unlocked when not occupied for short periods of time.